timescale/docs/about/pricing-and-account-management.md

 src="https://assets.timescale.com/docs/images/timescale-console-billing.png"
 alt="Adding a payment method in Timescale"/>

 - **Details**: an overview of your plan, usage and payment details.
 You can add up to three credit cards to your `Wallet`.
 If you prefer to pay by invoice, [contact Timescale](https://www.timescale.com/contact/) and ask to change to corporate billing.

 - **Details**: the list of your downloadable Timescale invoices.
-- **Emails**: the addresses Timescale uses to communicate with you,

-  Payment confirmations and alerts are sent to the email address you signed up with.
+- **Emails**: the addresses Timescale uses to communicate with you.
+Pyment confirmations and alerts are sent to the email address you signed up with.
   Add another address to send details to other departments in your organization.

-- **Plans**: choose the [features][plan-features] that suit your business and engineering needs.
+- **Plans**: choose the plan supplying the [features][plan-features] that suit your business and engineering needs.

 - **Add-ons**: add top-tier support and improved database performance for mission critical workloads.